MahanVeisi8/RL_practices/README.md

 ## **Future Directions 🚀**

+🎉 **Quote for Thought**: *“The beautiful thing about learning is that nobody can take it away from you.” — B.B.
+King*

 As we continue to explore and experiment with reinforcement learning algorithms, here are some future directions for the repository:

 - **🌟 Prioritized Experience Replay**: Implement a prioritized replay buffer to sample more important transitions.